Creepy Nuts: 2024–present: Global recognition with "Bling-Bang-Bang-Born"

 Creepy Nuts was in charge of the opening theme "Bling-Bang-Bang-Born" for the second season of the anime television series Mashle: Magic and Muscles, subtitled The Divine Visionary Candidate Exam, released on January 7, 2024.
 It became their breakthrough both in Japan and overseas thanks to the "BBBB Dance" Internet challenge.
 The song topped the Oricon Combined Singles Chart for four non-consecutive weeks, and the Billboard Japan Hot 100 for 19 non-consecutive weeks, the second longest-running number one in history after Yoasobi's "Idol" (22 weeks), Internationally, the song peaked at number eight on the Billboard Global 200.
 "Bling-Bang-Bang-Born" was the best performing songs in Japan in 2024, and later received diamond certification, surpassing 500 million streams, from the RIAJ in February 2025.
 The song also was certified Gold by the Recording Industry Association of America (RIAA) for 500,000 sold copies in the United States.

 In the same month, Creepy Nuts released "Nidone", the theme song for the 2024 television series Extremely Inappropriate!.
 The duo made a cameo appearance in the final episode.
 From March to June, the duo embarked on their 2024 one man tour.
 In the second half of 2024, they performed the song "Otonoke", which was the opening theme for the Japanese anime series Dandadan.
-It became the duo's second number one on the Billboard Japan Hot 100.
+It became the duo's second number one on the Billboard Japan Hot 100, and later also received Gold certification by RIAA, making them the first Japanese artist with 2 RIAA-certified song.
 The duo concluded the year by performing "Bling-Bang-Bang-Born" at the 66th Japan Record Awards on December 30, where they won an Excellence Award, as well as the 75th NHK Kōhaku Uta Gassen the next day.

 The theme for the live-action film adaptation of manga series Under Ninja, the duo's "Doppelgänger", was released on January 24, 2025.
 It preceded the duo's fourth studio album Legion, released digitally on February 5, and physically on March 12.
 The duo's first concert at Tokyo Dome took place on February 11, and was released exclusively through Amazon Prime Video on April 28.
-In support of Legion, the duo is scheduled to run their Legion One Man Tour from May to September, and Asia tour between October and November.
+In support of Legion, the duo ran their Legion One Man Tour from May to September, an Asia tour between October and November, and a North America tour in April 2026, including their first appearance at Coachella.
 The duo songs "Mirage" and "Nemure" were the opening and ending theme, respectively, for the second season of the anime series Call of the Night.
-The song "Get Higher" also appeared as the credits theme in the video game Sonic Racing CrossWorlds.
+The song "Get Higher" also appeared as the credits theme in the video game Sonic Racing: CrossWorlds.

+The song "Fright" was the theme song for the Tuesday TBS drama It's Time for Sushi?, released on April 10, 2026.